rith-19/American-Sign-Language-Detection-using-Deep-Learning/README.md

 - sklearn

 **DATASET**
-The Dataset was taken from kaggle and was modified to our requirements.
+The Dataset was taken from kaggle and was modified to meet our requirements.

 Dataset link :https://www.kaggle.com/datasets/grassknoted/asl-alphabet/data